martinbreuss/BreussLabPublic/CREPE/README.md

 CREPE runs with few dependencies and a simple conda environment.
 The simplest install method might be to download and extract the tarball.
 However, cloning this repository should also work.
 In any case, the following instructions will help you prepare the files and environment needed for CREPE to run.

-### 1. To begin, download the env.yaml file and run the following command:
+### 1. To begin, download and extract the tar file:

+    tar -xvzf crepe_download.tar.gz

+### 2. Gunzip all_repeats.bed file

+    gunzip all_repeats.b38_new.bed.gz

+### 3. Build the CREPE anaconda environment by running the following command:

     conda env create --name crepe --file=env.yaml